Portugals PM Antonio Costa, A Pragmatic Socialist - UrduPoint

 Nicknamed "babush", a term of endearment for a little boy in Konkani, a Goan dialect, Costa joined the youth wing of the Socialist Party in 1975 when he was just 14, a year after a coup ended a decades-long right-wing dictatorship.

-After earning a law and political science degree, Costa was in 1995 named secretary of state for parliamentary affairs -- a key role in the Socialist minority government of Antonio Guterres, the current UN secretary general.
+in 1995, after earning a law and political science degree, Costa was named secretary of state for parliamentary affairs -- a key role in the Socialist minority government of Antonio Guterres, the current UN secretary-general.

 Following a brief stint as a member of the European Parliament, he was appointed interior minister in 2005 in the government of Jose Socrates.